untoldengine/UntoldEngine/Examples/CodeComponents/README.md

 - The package's runtime defines entity and component plugins, so its `Package.swift` depends on the engine: by path here, by the same URL as the game's pin in a real package.
 A package with no engine types in its runtime needs no such dependency.
-- An entity that is only an editor representation is selected in the hierarchy, as lights are: viewport picking works on meshes.
-Control points are shown, not yet draggable; they are edited in the Inspector.
+- An entity that is only an editor representation is selected in the hierarchy, as lights are, or through its handles: viewport picking works on meshes.
+It gets the move gizmo all the same.